Described as “The World’s Most Beautiful Voyage” by Lonely Planet

 |J2||Deck 6||Call Now||Enquire now|

 |L2||Deck 3||Call Now||Enquire now|

 |J3||Deck 6||Call Now||Enquire now|

 8 – 13 m2 (86-140 sq ft), separate beds, one bed can be turned into a sofa, table.
 Upper decks.

 |UNB3||Arctic Superior||Call Now||Enquire now|

 |V U2||Arctic Superior||Call Now||Enquire now|

 |P2||Arctic Superior||Call Now||Enquire now|

-Mini suite for up to 4 travellers These comfortable, refurbished suites for up to four people have double beds, and most have sofa groups as well.
+Mini suite for 2 travellers These comfortable, refurbished suites for up to two people have double beds, and most have sofa groups as well.
 The suites also have a great view.
-In addition to the double bed are a sofa that converts into a double bed, Wi-Fi, TV, hair dryer, bathrobes, blanket, and coffee and tea facilities.
+The suites additionally include two chairs in a sitting area, Wi-Fi, TV, hair dryer, bathrobes, blanket, and coffee and tea facilities.

 |Q4||Expedition Mini Suite||Call Now||Enquire now|